Helping millions of people navigate the world of technology.

-Disabling fast startup will ensure that your computer undergoes a complete shutdown, effectively ending all processes and services before powering off.
-As a result, your computer will go through a traditional boot process, which involves loading the kernel and drivers from scratch.
+• Disabling fast startup ensures that your computer undergoes a full shutdown, effectively ending all processes and services before powering off.

 Using the Control Panel is an old-school way of making changes to your Windows computer.
-Here’s how you can use it to disable fast startup on Windows.
+Here’s how to use it to disable fast startup on Windows.

 open control panel on Windows

-Step 2: Use the drop-down menu in the top-right corner to change the view type to small or large icons.
+Step 2: Use the drop-down menu at the top right corner to change the view type to large icons.
 Then, go to Power Options.

 Power Options on Windows